aaronj1335/webpack-postcss-tools/README.md

 - you only include the css you want
-- it resolves `@import` statements just like `require()` calls in js (i.e. by finding packages in places like `node_modules`)
+- it resolves `@import` statements just like `require()` calls in js (i.e. by finding packages in `node_modules`)
 - you can make css-only npm packages (like [suitcss][])

 the downside is things like variable resolution get tricky (more on that [here][var-resolution]).

-these tools give you the full power of webpack's dependency management without sacrificing must-have css features like variables.
+these tools give you the full power of webpack's dependency management without sacrificing must-have css features.

 ## usage